Multi-manifold Attention for Vision Transformers: Conclusion

 \section{Conclusion}

 This work proposes MMA as a novel self-attention mechanism that is suitable for any Vision Transformer irrespective of its architecture.
 The motivation behind MMA lies in the use of three distinct manifolds, namely Euclidean, SPD and Grassmann to model the input and produce a fused attention map that can more accurately attend to the important context of the input.
-Experimental results with hierarchical and compact ViT variants verify the effectiveness of MMA in producing highly descriptive output representations and achieving robust image classification results.
+Experimental results with hierarchical and compact ViT variants on several image classification datasets (i.e., C-10, C-100, T-ImageNet and ImageNet) and a challenging semantic segmentation dataset (i.e., ADE20K) verify the effectiveness of MMA in producing highly descriptive output representations and improving the performance of Vision Transformers in both image classification and semantic segmentation.

 { }